 This is just to help you out if you’ve been thinking about purchasing anything from them.

 Table of Contents

 What Gear Does Wilderdog Make?

-Wilderdog originally started with leashes which soon became and still is, their most iconic item for sale.
-But now they have very popular collars, harnesses, bags, and other smaller items (even poop bags!).
-Some of which even being waterproof.
+Wilderdog first began by making leashes, which quickly became, and still are, their best-known item for sale.
+But now, they also make very popular collars, harnesses, bags, and other small things (like poop bags!).
+Some of these items are even waterproof.

 Let’s take a look at some of the different options they currently have available.

 The leash in the photo above is their “Islander Reflective Leash”

 This is their iconic style of rope leash that they’ve become well-known for.
 If you aren’t already familiar with Wilderdog, retractable leashes are not something they produce.
 This is met with varied opinions, but I am personally a fan of simple leashes.

 All of their leashes are made from rock climbing rope for the ultimate strength and durability.
 Confidence in their products is something they are not short of and offer a lifetime guarantee.
 Not too common nowadays!